TERMS AND CONDITIONS

 THE MANSE CLINIC TERMS AND CONDITIONS

-All information contained in this email was correct at the time of writing/sending, variations of information or pricing provided can change by the time of your appointment.
+All information contained in this page/email was correct at the time of writing/sending.
+Variations of information or pricing provided can change by the time of your appointment.

 Treatments vary from individual to individual and our practitioners may not be able to always treat you for what you have enquired/made a booking for.
-Before determining if you are suitable for the procedure and proceeding with medical treatments, our doctors and therapists must take a history, examine you and have a discussion, and assess whether they are comfortable with treating you.
+Before determining if you are suitable for the procedure and proceeding with treatments, our practitioners must take a history, examine you and have a discussion, and assess whether they are comfortable with treating you.

-New patients seeing injectors at The Manse Clinic for consultation are charged a $350 deposit/booking fee for their first consultation.
-Dermal therapists incur a deposit/booking fee of $250.
+New patients seeing injectors or therapists at The Manse Clinic for consultation are charged a $350 deposit/booking fee for their first consultation.
 These fees are non-refundable and non-negotiable.

 For appointments that have not paid a deposit/booking fee, a cancellation fee of $350 applies to appointments that are cancelled with less than 48 hours’ notification.
 If your appointment is scheduled less than 48 hours before your appointment time, a $350 cancellation fee does apply should you cancel the appointment.
 This is non-negotiable.